fieldtrip/website/tutorial/minimumnormestimate.md

 {% include image src="/assets/img/tutorial/minimumnormestimate/figure2.png" width="450" %}

 _Figure 6.
-The result of the source-reconstruction of the FIC condition plotted onto the source-space at 500 ms after the 0 time-point_
+The result of the source reconstruction of the FIC condition plotted onto the source-space at 500 ms after the 0 time-point_

 But we would like to know where the difference between the conditions can be localized.
 Therefore, we calculate the difference of the two conditions, and we use **[ft_sourcemovie](/reference/ft_sourcemovie)** to visualize the results.